Nada-TB/Nada-TB/README.md

 🌿 Machines have been, since ever, my favorites playthings; I was very good at disassembling, not at assembling!
 Mechanics wasn't, obviously, my calling but understanding the functionalities and the logic behind was my super skill 💪

 🌿 To describe the human body, [Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) compared it to a machine.
 As a machine's huge lover, I decided to uncover its mystery.
-It was a long path littered with adventures labeled : 👩‍⚕️ that docked me in the next port: the code's land 💻
+It was a long path littered with adventures labeled : 👩‍⚕️ that docked my life's boat at the following port: the code's land 💻

-🌿 My code journey started at the age of 14, hibernated for more than a decade, reborn in 2019 at a tech school where I get my bachelor's level diploma as a full stack developer.
+🌿 My code journey started at the age of 14, hibernated for more than a decade, has been reborn in 2019 at a tech school where I got my bachelor's level diploma as a full stack developer.
 It has been continuing as a self-taught developer cause we all agree: There is a bunch of new things to learn every day!
 Honestly, who can stop learning ⁉️

 ⌚ My favorite programming moments : Solving intricate problems, creating art.